kxgh/urlmon/README.md

 # Configuration

-It is necessary to provide a `.env` file with these required params:
+:warning: It is necessary to provide a `.env` file with these required params:
 * `DB_DATABASE` a database urlmon will connect to
 * `DB_USER` existing user in the database with privileges for tables CRUD
 * `DB_PASSWORD` existing user's password

-These `.env` params use default values if not no param provided.
-Optional params:
+These `.env` params use default values if no param provided:
 * `DB_HOST` database url.
 Defaults to `localhost`
 * `DB_PORT` database port.
 Defaults to `3306`
 * `HOST` service url.
 Defaults to `localhost`